AGI Logo

 Return to Geoscience Profession Dashboard

-The monthly average number of working geoscientists in the United States was 337,511 as of February 2026, a slight increase of 1% (4,587) since January 2026.
-While employment across most geoscience occupations expanded slightly during this period, declines were seen in the environmental scientists and geoscientists, geoscience civil engineering, and geoscience engineering manager occupations.
+The monthly average number of working geoscientists in the United States was 342,002 as of April 2026, an increase of 5% (16,585) since March 2026.
+The largest employment gains between March and April were for petroleum, mining and geological engineers, environmental scientists and geoscientists, environmental engineers, and atmospheric and space scientists.
+Occupations reporting declines between March and April 2026 included environmental science and geoscience technicians, conservation scientists, and geoscience engineering managers.
 Note that employment trends in environmental science and geoscience technician occupations are traditionally volatile due to work stops/starts, contract cycles, weather, etc.

 The data for the chart below is available in Microsoft Excel (.xlsx) format: Monthly Geoscience Employment